Whoaa512/starred/README.md

 ## TypeScript

+- [steipete/birdclaw](https://github.com/steipete/birdclaw) - Stores all your tweets nicely claw-able for agents.
 - [kunchenguid/org-bench](https://github.com/kunchenguid/org-bench) -
 - [vercel-labs/wterm](https://github.com/vercel-labs/wterm) - A terminal emulator for the web
 - [badlogic/sitegeist](https://github.com/badlogic/sitegeist) - An AI assistant that lives in your browser.
 Built for collaboration, not autonomy theater.
 You guide, it executes.
 Automate repetitive web tasks, extract data from any website, and transform it into w